aniru-dh21/Prisma-Sqlite/README.md

 Before getting cloning project, take the time to double-check if you have version 12.2 or higher of <a href="https://nodejs.org/en/">Node.js</a>.

+> **Note**: If you want to check your Node.js version, you can type: `node -v` in a terminal.
+The output will be the version.

 ## Build and run the project

 Run the database migrations: